Hairful/Hairful.github.io/_pages/about.md

 I am currently a third-year undergraduate student at East China Normal University, majoring in Software Engineering.

-Besides learning, I like hiking, playing soccer, and photographing.
+My personality is ENTJ:) Besides learning, I like hiking, playing soccer, and photographing.